AdobeDocs/experience-manager-learn.en/help/cloud-service/accessing/adobe-ims-users.md

 ---
 title: Adobe IMS users and AEM
 description: Users requiring access to AEM Author service are managed as Adobe IMS users in Adobe's Admin Console.
 Learn about what Adobe IMS users are, and how they are accessed and managed in Admin Console.
-feature: Users and Groups
-topics: authentication
 version: cloud-service
-activity: setup
-audience: administrator
-doc-type: feature video
-kt: 4997
-thumbnail: 39149.jpg
 topic: Administration, Security
+feature: User and Groups
 role: Admin
 level: Beginner
+kt: 4997
+thumbnail: 39149.jpg
 ---

 # Adobe IMS users